BrunofM6/fnn-in-c/README.md

 - **learning_rate**: scalar controlling the step size during parameter updates in optimization.

-- **activation_fun**: pointer to an array of activation functions (one per layer), where each function transforms the layer’s weighted inputs (z_values) into activations.
+- **activation_funs**: pointer to an array of activation functions (one per layer), where each function transforms the layer’s weighted inputs (z_values) into activations.

+- **activation_derivative_funs**: pointer to an array of derivatives activation functions (one per layer), where each function transforms the layer’s weighted inputs (z_values) into activation derivatives.

 - **cost_fun**: pointer to the cost (loss) function used to evaluate the error between predicted outputs and target outputs.